understandable-machine-intelligence-lab/Quantus/README.md

 df
 ```

 When comparing the max-Sensitivity scores for the Saliency and Integrated Gradients explanations, we can conclude that in this experimental setting, Saliency can be considered less robust (scores 0.41 +-0.15std) compared to Integrated Gradients (scores 0.17 +-0.05std).
-To replicate this simple example please find a dedicated notebook under `/tutorials/getting_started.ipynb`.
+To replicate this simple example please find a dedicated notebook: [Getting started](https://github.com/understandable-machine-intelligence-lab/quantus/blob/main/tutorials/tutorial_getting_started.ipynb).

 ## Tutorials

 To get a more comprehensive view of the previous example, there is many types of analysis that can be done using Quantus.
-For example, we could use Quantus to verify to what extent the results --- that Integrated Gradients "wins" over Saliency --- are reproducible over different parameterisations of the metric e.g., by changing the amount of noise `perturb_radius` or the number of samples to iterate over `nr_samples`.
+For example, we could use Quantus to verify to what extent the results - that Integrated Gradients "wins" over Saliency - are reproducible over different parameterisations of the metric e.g., by changing the amount of noise `perturb_radius` or the number of samples to iterate over `nr_samples`.
 With Quantus, we could further analyse if Integrated Gradients offers an improvement over Saliency also in other evaluation criteria such as faithfulness, randomisation and localisation.

 For more use cases, please see notebooks in `/tutorials` folder which includes examples such as

-* [Basic example all metrics](https://github.com/understandable-machine-intelligence-lab/quantus/blob/main/tutorials/tutorial_basic_example_all_metrics.ipynb): shows how to instantiate the different metrics for ImageNet••
+* [Basic example all metrics](https://github.com/understandable-machine-intelligence-lab/quantus/blob/main/tutorials/tutorial_basic_example_all_metrics.ipynb): shows how to instantiate the different metrics for ImageNet
-* Measure sensitivity of hyperparameter choice (`/tutorials/sensitivity_parameterisation.ipynb`)
+* [Metrics' parameterisation sensitivity](https://github.com/understandable-machine-intelligence-lab/quantus/blob/main/tutorials/tutorial_sensitivity_parameterisation.ipynb): explores how sensitive a metric could be to its hyperparameters
-* Understand how sensitivity of explanations change when a model is learning (`/tutorials/model_training_explanation_robustness.ipynb`)
+* [Understand how explanations robustness develops during model training](https://github.com/understandable-machine-intelligence-lab/quantus/blob/main/tutorials/tutorial_model_training_explanation_robustness.ipynb): looks into how robustness of gradient-based explanations change as model gets increasingly accurate in its predictions
 <!--* Investigate to what extent metrics belonging to the same category score explanations similarly (check out: `/tutorials/category_reliability.ipynb`)-->

 ... and more.